Women Political Leaders: WPL Awards 2016

-WPL Advocacy Campaigns
+Advocacy campaigns

 WPL Leadership Campaign

-The campaign "We need more Women in Parliaments and as political leaders because…" aims to highlight the commitment of male Presidents and Prime Ministers around the world to increase the number of women in politics.
+The campaign "We need more Women in Parliaments and as political leaders because..." aims to highlight the commitment of male Presidents and Prime Ministers around the world to increase the number of women in politics.
 Over 60 male leaders have supported this campaign including Prime Minister Justin Trudeau, President of the European Council Donald Tusk and President of Columbia Manuel Santos.
-Prime Minister of Iceland, Mr Sigurður Ingi Jóhannsson, became the co-patron of the WIP Leadership Campaign in August 2016.
+Prime Minister of Iceland, Sigurður Ingi Jóhannsson, became the co-patron of the WIP Leadership Campaign in August 2016.

 "Peace and Security"

 WPL has started a conversation on the importance of including more women in peace processes.
 Female Parliamentarians from all around the globe, as well as members of the WPL Advisory Board, have contributed to this initiative by sharing their ideas on how to increase the participation of women in conflict resolution, which is one of the strategic objectives of the Beijing Declaration and Platform for Action, which turned 20 years in 2015.